mmontossi/sql_views/README.md

 I did this gem to:

-- Avoid the need of migrations and versioning.
-- Sync the views if any sql file changed with a task.
+- Keep views definitions into separate sql files without versioning.
+- Register views into schema.
+- Control views from migration.

 ## Install